 Yes.
 An entire draft of the book should be complete by the time of submission even though applicants send only the first 25 pages (We also recognize that you may consider it still as a rough draft, or a work-in-progress to be revised, but it should be a completed draft.)
 Applicants also have to include a synopsis of the full story (which can’t accurately be written until after a full draft is complete).
 Our mentors are giving generously of their time, and to honor their commitment they will be paired with writers who have put in the work necessary to demonstrate readiness for such an award.

-If you are writing a book-length work of YA Nonfiction (NF), have enough to complete the application requirements, and feel you’re far enough along with the project that the mentorship would help you, you may apply with several sample chapters and an outline.
+If you are writing a book-length work of Middle Grade or Young Adult nonfiction, have enough to complete the application requirements, and feel you’re far enough along with the project that the mentorship would help you, you may apply with several sample chapters and an outline.
 You should clearly address your project’s status in your email body to ensure the potential category mentor understands that the manuscript is unfinished.

 Note: If you are writing a fictional novel for a middle grader or young adult, your manuscript draft needs to be finished by the date you apply for the program.
 No exceptions will be made.